-- groups of structures of distinctiveness, visual richness or historical importance. - the setting and exterior appearance of structures that are of special interest, but the interiors of which do not merit special protection. - the setting of a protected structure where this is more extensive than it curtilage. - designed landscapes, for example, urban parks, historic demesnes, cemeteries or industrial sites - groups of structures which form dispersed but unified entities but which are not within the curtilage of a single dominant structure.
+- Groups of structures of distinctiveness, visual richness or historical importance. - The setting and exterior appearance of structures that are of special interest, but the interiors of which do not merit special protection. - The setting of a protected structure where this is more extensive than its curtilage. - Designed landscapes, for example, urban parks, historic demesnes, cemeteries or industrial sites. - Groups of structures which form dispersed but unified entities but which are not within the curtilage of a single dominant structure.